Marking Pope Francis’ 10th Anniversary

 An asylum seeker is someone seeking international protection from dangers in his or her home country.
 Asylum seekers must apply for protection in the country of destination.
 Not every asylum seeker will be recognized as a refugee but every refugee is initially an asylum seeker.

-An official entity such as a government or the United Nations Refugee Agency determines whether a person seeking asylum meets the definition of a refugee, based on well-founded fear.
+An official entity such as a government or the United Nations Refugee Agency (link is external) determines whether a person seeking asylum meets the definition of a refugee, based on well-founded fear.

-Those who receive refugee status are given protections under international laws and conventions and lifesaving support from aid agencies, including the International Rescue Committee.
+Those who receive refugee status are given protections under international laws and conventions and lifesaving support from aid agencies, including the International Rescue Committee (link is external).
 Refugees in the U.S. and Canada have the opportunity to become lawful permanent residents and eventually citizens.

 What about immigrants and migrants?